antirek/asti.js/README.md

 `````

-attention: member properties may be different by Asterisk version
+attention: queue properties may be different by Asterisk version